Freddie Freeman Player Props: Dodgers vs. Phillies

 Phillies Pitching Rankings

+- The Phillies pitching staff is eighth in MLB with a collective 9.2 strikeouts per nine innings.

-- The Phillies have a 4.40 team ERA that ranks 20th across all MLB pitching staffs.
+- The Phillies' 4.47 team ERA ranks 21st across all MLB pitching staffs.

-- Phillies pitchers combine to surrender the ninth-fewest home runs in baseball (65 total, one per game).
+- Phillies pitchers combine to surrender 67 home runs (one per game), the ninth-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.